seisowl/jseisio/README.md

 # Build and install JSeisIO

-Default is to build and install shared library.
+Default is to build and install both shared and static library.
 For administrators:
 ```shell
 cd jseisio
 mkdir build && cd build